 In this week’s parsha, Moses has a breakdown.
 It is the lowest emotional ebb of his entire career as a leader.
 Listen to his words to God:

-“Why have you brought this trouble on your servant?
-What have I done to displease you that you put the burden of all these people on me?
+“Why have You brought this trouble on Your servant?
+What have I done to displease You that You put the burden of all these people on me?
 Did I conceive all these people?
 Did I give them birth? . . .
 I cannot carry all these people by myself; the burden is too heavy for me.
-If this is how you are going to treat me, please go ahead and kill me—if I have found favor in your eyes—and do not let me face my own ruin.”
-(Numbers 11: 11-15)
+If this is how You are going to treat me, please go ahead and kill me—if I have found favour in Your eyes—and do not let me face my own ruin.”
+(Numbers 11:11-15)

 Yet the cause seems utterly disproportionate to its effect.
 The people have done what they so often did before.
 They complain.
 They say:

 “If only we had meat to eat!
 We remember the fish we ate in Egypt at no cost—also the cucumbers, melons, leeks, onions and garlic.
 But now we have lost our appetite; we never see anything but this manna!”
 (Numbers 11:5)

 Many times Moses had faced this kind of complaint from the people before.
 There are several such instances in the book of Exodus, including one almost exactly similar:

 “If only we had died by the Lord’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death.”
 (Exodus 16:3)

 On these earlier occasions Moses did not give expression to the kind of despair he speaks of here.
 Usually, when leaders faced repeated challenges, they grow stronger each time.
 They learn how to respond, how to cope.
 They develop resilience, a thick skin.
 They formulate survival strategies.
 Why then does Moses seem to do the opposite, not only here but often throughout the book of Numbers?